 Good data center maintenance is an art.
 Maintaining your data center properly can help you avoid millions of dollars of future headaches.
 Neglected data center maintenance can leave you with devastating losses and angry clients.

-With that in mind, let’s take a look at 3 sometimes overlooked data center maintenance tasks all data center and facility managers should perform on a regular basis.
+With that in mind, let’s take a look at three sometimes overlooked data center maintenance tasks all data center and facility managers should perform on a regular basis.

 The cooling unit is one of the most crucial pieces of equipment in your data center.
 With ASHRAE temperature and humidity level tolerances being pushed further than ever, data centers are being cooled using precision cooling rather than cooling to the weakest point in the facility.